lizsvr/lizsvr/README.md

 👋 Hey, I’m Lizsvr
 🔧 On a journey to become a real-world developer.
-I’m currently learning and building with Node.js, React, and starting to explore Android development with Kotlin.
+I’m currently learning and building with Node.js, and React.
 My goal is to turn ideas into working apps — one line of code at a time.

 💡 I believe: “The best way to learn is by doing.”
 From setting up APIs and crafting UIs to fixing annoying bugs — it’s all part of the process I enjoy.